Comprehensive $ab$ $initio$ investigation of the phase diagram of quasi-one-dimensional molecular solids

 For deriving the interaction parameters, we use the constrained random phase approximation (cRPA) method~\cite{PhysRevB.70.195104, Imada_JPSJ2010}.
 In fact, previous studies applying the cRPA method to molecular solids show good agreement between the results for the derived effective Hamiltonians and the experiments ~\cite{Shinaoka2012, PhysRevResearch.2.032072, PhysRevResearch.3.043224, Ido2022, PhysRevB.105.205123, PhysRevB.102.235116}.
 On the basis of the obtained DFT electronic states, we construct maximally localized Wannier function(MLWF)s and derive the parameters using \texttt{RESPACK}~\cite{RESPACK}.
 In the calculations, the energy cutoff for the dielectric function was set to be $3$ Ry.

 Figures~\ref{fig-bands}(b) and (c) show the band structure and the MLWFs, respectively, of TMTTF$_2$PF$_6$ as an example.
-The two bands crossing the Fermi energy are constituted from the bonding and anti-bonding combination of the MLWFs situated on the two molecules in the unit cell shown in Fig.~\ref{fig-bands}(b).
+The two bands crossing the Fermi energy are constituted from the bonding and anti-bonding combination of the highest occupied molecular orbitals situated on the two TMTTF molecules in the unit cell shown in Fig.~\ref{fig-bands}(b).
 Using these MLWFs, we evaluated the transfer integrals and the density-density interactions, i.e. the on-site and off-site Coulomb interactions (the exchange interactions are negligibly small so we omit them in the following).
 The obtained microscopic parameters are listed in Table II in the supplemental materials~\cite{supplement}.
-We adopt the indices of bonds from refs.~\onlinecite{Yoshimi_2012,Yoshimi2012_PhysicaB}, as shown in Fig. \ref{fig-bands}(d).
+We adopt the indices of bonds from refs.~\cite{Yoshimi_2012,Yoshimi2012_PhysicaB}, as shown in Fig. \ref{fig-bands}(d).

 Then the following {\it ab initio} extended Hubbard-type Hamiltonian is obtained: